-The new Bravo power station needs to be integrated with the existing Eskom electricity infrastructure to ensure power generated is distributed to users within the network.
-This proposed project is to construct a 400 kV overhead power line from the new Bravo Power Station to the existing Lulamisa Substation.
-This line will be approximately 90 km in length.
+The new Bravo power station needs to be integrated with the existing Eskom electricity infrastructure.
+This proposed project is to construct a two new 400 kV overhead power lines from the Kendal Power Station to the Zeus Substation.
+Each of these lines, running parallel to each other, will be approximately 90 km in length.